markh-de/KiVar/README.md

 ##### Division of Resposibilities

-Component value and attributes are configured in "low-level" Aspect definitions, while "top-level" Variants are configured independently in an external table.
+Component value and attributes are configured in "low-level" Aspect definitions directly in the native KiCad design files, while "top-level" Variants are configured independently in an external table.

-This makes it possible to divide the management of each of these parts between different people or departments.
+This makes it possible to divide the administration of each of these parts between different departments or editors, providing a _development_ and _management_ view:

-While Aspects are managed by the KiCad hardware designers themselves during design, the person who manages Variant definitions is not even required to use KiCad (or KiVar) - it is sufficient to edit the Variant definition table (e.g. with a spreadsheet editor).
+While low-level Aspects can be defined by the KiCad hardware _developers_ during design, the project _manager_ can be in charge of defining model/series/product feature configurations by mapping Aspect Choices to specific Variants.
+For the _management_ view, it is not even required to use an installation of KiCad (or KiVar).
+A simple spreadsheet editor is sufficient to manage the Variants table.

 #### Relation of Aspects and Choices